MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/L06/Lab06_Troubleshooting.md

 > <img src="../L06/media/image19.png" style="width:6.34411in"
 > alt="add the breakpoint" />

-7. Edit the property address and change the default value to **456 Main Street**.
+7. Edit the property address variable and change the default value to **456 Main Street**.

 8. Click **Run**.